karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 Note: in **line 2**, we set the initial value of `slideDirection` to `'down'` so the carousel slides down on the first render.

-Finally, we want to wrap our `CarouselSlide` component with an extra `div` since Material-UI’s Slide’s child “[needs to be able to hold a ref](https://material-ui.com/guides/composition/#caveat-with-refs).”
+Finally, we want to wrap our `CarouselSlide` component with an extra `div` since Material-UI’s Slide’s child "[needs to be able to hold a ref](https://material-ui.com/guides/composition/#caveat-with-refs)."
 Then we pass in our state variables into `Slide` and our updated return statement now looks like:

 `gist:karenying/4ea450cb71eff46428cff24e9e12c2c4/app-js`